Biden's K-Shaped Housing Market: Million Dollar Home Sales Soar, Lower Price Home Sales Crash

 Overall sales of existing homes unexpectedly climbed in July, defying expectations for a slight downturn after gains in June.
 Homebuilder sentiment fell to a 13-month low in July and new home sales were weaker than expected, which set the stage for what was expected to be a softening in the market for previously owned homes.

-Tbere was weakness in the housing market in July—but only in the lower-priced end.
+There was weakness in the housing market in July—but only in the lower-priced end.
 Sales of home priced under $100,000 were down 31 percent compared with a year ago.
 Home priced between $100,000 and $250,000 declined by 38 percent.
 Together those two categories made up around 28.4 percent of houses sold in the month.

 Houses priced between $250,000 and $500,000 fell 1.1 percent.
 This price category accounts for 42.9 percent of the housing market.